MechanicalRock/mechanicalrock.github.io/_posts/2019-12-27-codebuild-reports.md

 Give me all the graphs and delicious reporting tools now!

-So you're sold!?
+So, you're sold!?
 Excellent luckily it's pretty straightforward to setup and get going.
-If you've already got the `reports` bit setup in your buildspec, as I outlined above, then all you need to do it setup the required IAM policies for your codebuild instance.
-Here's some handy cloudformation you may find useful:
+If you've already got the `reports` bit setup in your buildspec, as I outlined above, then all you need to do is setup the required IAM policies for your CodeBuild instance.
+Here's some handy CloudFormation you may find useful:

 ```yaml